 Every year in May, the Political Science Association sponsors the annual Political Science Conference and the Sandison Memorial Lecture.
 The event is an opportunity for students and faculty to join together to discuss current issues in political science across the fields of public policy, political theory, international relations and American and comparative politics.
 Students have the opportunity to present and discuss research papers they have completed in the course of their studies in Political Science.

 The Hoover Prize is awarded to one of the student presenters who participated in the PSA Conference.
 This will be determined within a week or two of the conference by the Political Science faculty.
-The Hoover Prize is $100, and is to be used toward your education.
+The Hoover Prize is $250 and is to be used toward your education.
+Congratulations to Asher Wycoff, Recipient of the 2015 Hoover Prize!

 Questions about the PSA conference and Sandison Memorial Lecture should be directed to the conference organizers: Professor Vernon Johnson (email@example.com), Professor Vicki Hsueh (firstname.lastname@example.org) and Professor Debra Salazar (email@example.com).
 You are welcome stop by the Political Science Office with questions as well.